i-e-b/SnivellingGit/README.md

 * extend log limit a bit further if branches don't line up?
   - url flag to set log limit?
 * split HTML and SVG rendering?
+* Move T.g out to  https://github.com/i-e-b/T.g and make a NuGte package when it's stable
+* Try to move the SVG generation to T.g

 ### Goals